Skip to main content

 The architecture of privacy protection for this sensitive information is built upon a few key federal laws.
 Understanding their distinct roles is the first step in reclaiming agency over your data.
 These regulations create different perimeters of protection depending on the origin and structure of the wellness program.

 The path your data travels determines the rules it is subject to.
-A program administered as part of your plan operates under a different set of obligations than a standalone program offered directly by your company as a general employee benefit.
+A program administered as part of your health insurance plan operates under a different set of obligations than a standalone program offered directly by your company as a general employee benefit.

 The Health Insurance Portability and Accountability Act

 HIPAA’s Privacy Rule applies to “covered entities,” which include health plans, health care clearinghouses, and most health care providers.
-When a is part of a group health plan, it is bound by HIPAA’s stringent requirements.
+When a wellness program is part of a group health plan, it is bound by HIPAA’s stringent requirements.

 This means any PHI collected can only be used for specific purposes, such as administering the health plan, and cannot be shared with your employer for employment-related decisions like hiring, firing, or promotions.
 Your employer might receive aggregated data ∞ summaries that show trends across a workforce without revealing individual identities ∞ to understand the overall health of their employee population and design supportive programs.